SovGVD/led-helmet/README.md

  - 9V battery (power everything)

 ## Features
- - Display up to 3 faces 8x8 with transition between of them
+ - Display up to XX faces 8x8 with transition between of them (I don't know how much exactly, it is storing as byte array in Flash, instead of using SRAM in previous version)
  - Brightness correction based on photoresistor

 ## TODO
- - Store faces different way to save memory
- - Use PROGMEM to store faces (or SD card)
  - Find better way to store `usedPoint` array for transition